How to create a financial plan that works for you

 Start by evaluating your current financial situation and creating a budget.
 Make sure to account for all of your expenses, including fixed costs like rent or mortgage payments, as well as discretionary spending.
-Be honest with yourself about how much you can afford to save each month, and make a goal to increase your savings over time gradually.
+Be honest with yourself about how much you can afford to save each month, and make a goal to increase your savings gradually over time.

 If you have any outstanding debts, include them in your budget and plan to pay them off as quickly as possible.
 Working on your debt consolidation plan concurrently with your savings plan will help you stay on track financially.